synodetechnologies/Ribosome/README.md

 ## What you get
 Layers that Ribosome can generate for you :

-1. Create a Data Cluster Manager with an existing or a new DB
+1. Create a Data Cluster Manager with an existing or a new DB that :
-	+ Contain a DAL
+	+ Contain a full working DAL
+	+ All CRUD methods are driven by a fluent state machine
+	+ Synchronize data cluster by delta
 	+ Expose more than 13 methods for each DB Objects
-	+ Synchronize data cluster by delta
 	+ Have an audit-trail
-	+ All CRUD methods are driven by a fluent state machine

-2. API Cluser Manager with
+2. API Cluser Manager with :
 	+ Ressource oriented with CRUD methods that use HTTP verbs... with the respect of RFC 2616
 	+ Managing ressource cluster
 	+ Swagger compatible